GalsenDev221/made.in.senegal/CONTRIBUTING.md

 No special skills are required, just knowing how to handle an MD file and have all the information about the project you want to add to this list 😉

+After this you can Fork this repo on your personal account.

 ## Some rules to follow 📌

 To add a new project to the collection, please ensure they respect the following requirements arranged in order of importance ⭐